kristian-ebstrup/configs/README.md

 ```
 and it should be all set.
 Although, if it doesn't work, make sure that `~/.local/bin/` is in your `$PATH` environment variable.

+<------------------------------------------------------------------->
+DEPRECIATED; NEEDS TO BE CORRECTED (new LSP set-up!
+GBAR needs specific help for compiling treesitter)
+(GBAR: to compile treesitter, one needs to add "require("nvim-treesitter.install").compilers={"gcc"}" to the
+init.lua, while also loading the most recent gcc compiler.
+This is likely the same on Sophia)

 To set-up jedi-language-server, simply run the following commands:
 ```bash
 $ sudo apt install pipx